A Cost-Effective Layout-Aware Quantum Circuit Synthesis For Triangular, Square, and Heavy-Hex Layouts: Introduction

-A unique and promising method of synthesizing quantum circuits is with Positive Davio lattices \cite{lukac,gao}, lattice diagrams based on the Positive Davio expansion \cite{davio}, introduced in \cite{perkowski}.
-The Positive Davio expansion has a relation to one of the outputs of the Toffoli gate, an important and commonly-used gate with two controls and a target, introduced in \cite{toffoli}.
-This circuit synthesis technique takes advantage of the regular structure of these lattices and the relationship of Positive Davio and Toffoli gates to synthesize circuits with only regular Toffoli and SWAP gates.
-However, there has yet to be any investigation on quantum layouts related to this method.
+In our previous work \cite{perkowski}, a unique and promising method of synthesizing quantum circuits with Positive Davio lattices \cite{jeske,lukac,gao}, lattice diagrams based on the \textit{Positive Davio expansion} \cite{davio}, was introduced.
+However, in \cite{perkowski}, there has yet to be any relation for this method to realistic contemporary layouts.
+We call a Positive Davio lattice a ``PDL".
+The Positive Davio expansion has a relation to one of the outputs of the 3-bit Toffoli gate, an important and commonly-used gate with two controls and one target, introduced in \cite{toffoli}.
+This circuit synthesis technique takes advantage of the regular structure of these lattices and the relationship of Positive Davio and Toffoli gates to synthesize circuits with only 3-bit Toffoli and SWAP gates.
+From PDL-based circuits, we introduce the ``SWAT gate," a SWAP gate followed by a 3-bit Toffoli gate, which is an effective intermediate step for mapping the logical to physical qubits of a PDL-based circuit onto a regular quantum layout.

-In this paper, we extend on past research done on synthesizing quantum circuits from Positive Davio lattices \cite{lukac,perkowski} and introduce a new triangular quantum layout that aligns with the Toffoli gate and this method.
+In this paper, we extend our past research on synthesizing quantum circuits from PDLs \cite{perkowski,lukac}.
+We also introduce mappings of the connectivity between the qubits in these PDL-based circuits onto a new triangular layout, the square grid layout, and the heavy-hex layout, without adding additional SWAP gates that are not already contained inside a PDL-based circuit.
 This methodology is aimed at reducing the cost of both circuit synthesis and the implementation of these circuits onto physical qubits.

-We also introduced mappings from the triangular layout onto the square grid and heavy-hex layouts, along with the equations for the number of additional SWAP gates required.
-The number of SWAP gates required for mapping onto the square grid and heavy-hex layouts increases quadratically with the number of levels in the Positive Davio lattice.
+Practically, we compare the quantum cost after applying the IBM Qiskit Transpiler~\cite{qiskit} on the circuits resulting from our PDL-based method, used together with the CALA-$n$~\cite{albayaty-cala} decomposition of the 3-bit Toffoli gate, with the ESOP-based method~\cite{schmitt, wille}.
+We conclude that our PDL-based method generally has lower quantum costs compared to the ESOP-based method.

 This paper is organized as follows.
 Section 2 provides background and related work on lattice-based circuit synthesis and quantum layouts.
-Section 3 presents our new triangular grid layout along with its connection to the lattice-based synthesis method.
-Section 4 presents methods of mapping this layout onto square grid and heavy-hex layouts.
-Section 5 presents the results and compares these layouts.
-And lastly, Section 6 concludes the paper with potential future directions.
+Section 3 introduces how to map PDL-based circuits onto the current square grid layout, current heavy-hex layout, and our newly introduced triangular layout.
+Section 4 presents the results by demonstrating multiple practical examples and comparisons utilizing our method.
+Lastly, Section 5 concludes this research with potential future directions.